Kamal Masud

-Kamal Salman Masud (born 1979 in London, UK) is a former Olympic swimmer from Pakistan.
-In 1996, he became the first ever Pakistani swimmer to participate in any Olympic Games.
+Kamal Salman Masud (born 18 May 1979 in London, UK) is a former Olympic swimmer who represented Pakistan at the 1996 Summer Olympics in Atlanta.

 Family life

 Masud was born in London to a Pakistani father, Salman and a Trinidadian mother, Veena.
 At an early age, his parents decided to relocated to Pakistan.
 His mother is the Honorary Secretary of Pakistan Women's Swimming Association.

 Career

 College

 Masud swam collegiately for Johns Hopkins University.
 He graduated from Johns Hopkins University in 2001.

 South Asian Games

-Masud took part in the 7th edition in Madras (now Chennai), India where is won 4 individual medals in freestyle (2) and butterfly (2).
+Masud took part in the 7th edition in Madras (now Chennai), India where he won 4 individual medals in freestyle (2) and butterfly (2).

 He also took part in the 8th edition where he won two gold medals for butterfly.